MhAnsari2/cyclistic-analysis-2024/README.md

 - **Source:** [Divvy / Cyclistic historical trip data (2024)](https://divvy-tripdata.s3.amazonaws.com/index.html)
 - **Access date:** 2025-08-01
-- **Owner:** Lyft, Divvy and City of Chicago
+- **Owner:** Data made available by Motivate International Inc. (Divvy); Cyclistic is a fictional company built on this real-world data.
 The information has already been de-identified.
 There is no personally identifiable information (PII) such as phone numbers, names, or payment information.

 Monthly CSV files containing the raw data are supplied.
 In order to capture a full year of behavior and seasonality, I used **12 months of data (January–December 2024)** for this analysis.

 ### 6.2 Files and Storage

-Every monthly file has a similar naming scheme, such as:
+Each CSV data file has a similar naming scheme, such as:

-- `202401-divvy-tripdata.csv`
-- `202402-divvy-tripdata.csv`
-- …
+202401-divvy-tripdata.csv … 202412-divvy-tripdata.csv
-- `202412-divvy-tripdata.csv`

-For the project structure (as used in the SQL scripts and analysis):

-- `raw_data/` – originally downloaded CSV files from the source
+For this project, I first downloaded the CSV data files for 2024 from the public Divvy/Cyclistic data portal.
-- `sql/` – various SQL scripts (combination, exploration, cleaning, analysis)
-- `output/` – cleaned combined table saved as `cleaned_combined_data.csv` and later imported into Tableau
+These files were then loaded into BigQuery, where I used a set of SQL scripts (01_combine, 02_explore, 03_clean, 04_analyze) to:

+- combined all months into a single table,
+- explored data quality and structure,
+- cleaned and filtered the records, and
+- created summary tables for analysis.

+The final cleaned table (`cleaned_combined_data`) was then connected directly to Tableau for building the dashboards.
+All related SQL scripts are included in this repository.

 ### 6.3 Main Fields Used